andrej-naumovski/KlikniObrok-Android/README.md

-# KlikniObrok-Android
+# KlikniObrok.mk
-Mobile-based application for standardized order systems in bars and restaurants.
+## Mobile-based application for standardized order systems in bars and restaurants.